drclaw1394/perl-socket-more-resolver/README.md

 Please refer to [Socket](https://metacpan.org/pod/Socket) or [Socke::More::Lookup](https://metacpan.org/pod/Socke%3A%3AMore%3A%3ALookup) for details on how these values are used.

-`on_results` is callback which is called with the results from the query if no error occured.
+`on_results` is callback which is called with the results (list of hash refs) from the query if no error occurred.

 `on_error` is callback which is called with an error code.

-The return value represents the number of oustanding  requests/messages to be preocessed.
+The return value represents the number of outstanding  requests/messages to be processed.
 This will always be a > 0 when resolving a host.

 However, if called with no arguments, services the request queue and checks for availability of results.
 When not using an event loop this acts as the polling